MatthewVance/unbound-docker/README.md

 kubectl apply -f unbound-main-conf.yml -f other-files.yml ...
 ```

-Remember when taking it down to use the reverse order in which you spun the deployment up.
+When taking it down, remember to use the reverse order in which you spun the deployment up.

 Restarting: